 All curriculum is delivered in an environment where the welfare of each student is paramount.
 Every student is given the opportunity to experience success and achieve potential.

-- Co-operation with Sacred Heart College and Clonard College enables co-instruction for boys and girls, offering a wider choice of learning opportunities at Years 11 and 12.
+• Co-operation with Sacred Heart College enables co-instruction for boys and girls, offering a wider choice of learning opportunities at the VCE.